NFL tables 4th-and-15 proposal; approves four others

-NFL owners tabled a vote on a proposal for an alternative onside kick -- which would instead allow a fourth-and-15 opportunity -- at Thursday's virtual league meeting, according to multiple reports.
+NFL owners tabled a vote on a proposal for an alternative onside kick -- which would instead allow a fourth-and-15 opportunity -- at Thursday's virtual league meeting.

 The league announced four rules changes that did pass Thursday, but the